Mutinda-M/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot lists all files inclusive of the hidden files in current directory, parent directory and /boot directory  in long format file /tmp/iamafile Print the type of file ln -s  /bin/ls __ls__ create a symblic link named __ls__ to /bin/ls
+ls -la . .. /boot lists all files inclusive of the hidden files in current directory, parent directory and /boot directory  in long format file /tmp/iamafile Print the type of file ln -s  /bin/ls __ls__ create a symblic link named __ls__ to /bin/ls cp *.html!.. .. copies all html files not present in the parent directory from the current directory to the parent directory